Reading Through the Ages

 A treasure trove of information!

-I also reviewed Reading Through the Ages, which includes 191 pages and over 1,700 pieces of literature from 4000 BC to the present – it’s an AMAZING chronological compilation of biography and fiction works!
+I also reviewed Reading Through the Ages, which includes 191 pages and over 1,700 pieces of literature from literature> 4000 BC to the present – it’s an AMAZING chronological compilation of biography and fiction works!
 191 pages of information!
 191 pages of inspiration!
 It would take you years to compile this info on your own!
 I was very impressed—almost bowled over with the compilation!

 The reading list includes